-The goal of every company participating in social media should be to be seen as a thought leader as opposed to a brand just pushing their marketing message out.
+The goal of every company participating in social media should be to be seen as a thought leader as opposed to a brand just pushing its marketing message out.
 VP of Customer Success at Sales for Life, , defines Social Selling in the following way: “Social selling is about building relationships that lead to revenue.
-How those relationships are built, nurtured and ultimately converted to a mutually beneficial transaction is up to you”.
+How those relationships are built, nurtured, and ultimately converted to a mutually beneficial transaction is up to you.”

-Amar brings up a very important point about the actual outcome being up to us.
-Earning trust and creating a relationship takes time and it requires certain level of diplomacy and tact.
+Amar brings up a critical point about the actual outcome being up to us.
+Earning trust and creating a relationship takes time and it requires a certain level of diplomacy and tact.
 The last thing we want is to come out as too pushy or even worse – creepy.

 — Jill Rowley (@jill_rowley) June 9, 2014